-Why do some people get side effects after COVID-19 vaccines?
+Why Do Some People Get Side Effects After COVID-19 Vaccines?

 Published

-Temporary side effects including headache, fatigue and fever are signs the immune system is revving up -- a normal response to vaccines.
-And they're common.Full Article
+Temporary side effects including headache, fatigue and fever are signs the immune system is revving up - a normal response to vaccinesFull Article

 Published

-Temporary side effects including headache, fatigue and fever are signs the immune system is revving up -- a normal response to vaccines.
-And they're common.Full Article
+Temporary side effects including headache, fatigue and fever are signs the immune system is revving up - a normal response to vaccinesFull Article

 A mum-of-six was struck dumb just hours after receiving her second dose of the controversial AstraZeneca vaccine.Sofia Gomes, 43,..